 Framework members discussed the chair and secretariat roles.
 There was broad agreement on separating the chair and secretariat functions, with the chair rotating between different members.

-The European Ombudsman indicated its openness to take on the role of chair, provisionally for a two-year period.
+The European Ombudsman representative signalled the possibility of the Ombudsman’s institution taking on the role of chair, provisionally for a two-year period.

 Action points: